 What You Should Know About Lifefone

 Based in White Plains, NY, LifeFone has been in business since 1976, making the company one of the most experienced in the industry.
 LifeFone’s systems are targeted towards seniors and people living with disabilities, and the product range includes in-home and mobile personal emergency response systems.
-LifeFone’s call monitoring services are based in New York state, and the company maintains two backup centers to ensure no call goes unanswered.
+LifeFone’s call monitoring services are based in New York state, and the company maintains three backup centers to ensure no call goes unanswered.

 |